kittsville/Asrask/pages/privacy.md

 	- Username of every suspected user
 	- Link to every suspected user's comment in the thread
 	- The proportion of their participation in the brigading and brigaded communities
-- The proportion of users' participation in subreddits (e.g. `kittsville 0.347 /r/pics`)
+- A cache of the proportion of users' participation in subreddits (e.g. `kittsville 0.347 /r/pics`)

 ### Ownership of Data